VargasAdrian/gartner_saas_import/README.md

 # Installation
 Make sure you have the .NET 6 SDK installed.
-Download it clicking [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)
+Download it in the following link: [https://dotnet.microsoft.com/en-us/download/dotnet/6.0](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

 # Running the code
 ## Import script